 Buy one.
 Trust me.

-Next make no mistake; anything that promises that you will lose 5 kg in three days is generally a scam.
+Next make no mistake; anything that promises that you will loose 5 kg in three days is generally a scam.
 Well, not entirely I guess, you probably will loose some weight but it wont be fat.
 It will be water weight, muscle mass and bone density.
 It is easier to lose bone density, muscle mass and water than fat (believe it or not)

-Losing this kind of weight is dangerous.
+Loosing this kind of weight is dangerous.
 When you lose bone density, you are putting your future, grey haired self at an almost guaranteed risk of developing Osteoporosis.
 When you lose muscle mass, you are losing the very thing in your body that increases your bodies ability to burn energy.
 Look.
 I could go on and on about this, but just take my word for it ok?
 The fitness industry is rife with scams that are making millions out of selling snake oil to men and women who will believe any promise or put anything in their mouth that will promise you can lose weight without actually eating well and getting off the couch.

 I would greatly encourage any woman reading this to purchase the book: Strong women stay slim

 .
 It explains everything I have just said and if this is the only book about health, weight loss and banging body-ness that you ever read, then it would be enough.
 Really.
 Seriously.
 Buy it.

 I feel this post is getting too long and too much is being said about things you could easily read yourself i your spare time, and not enough about what i’ve been doing over the past week to lose 2.6kg and sharing with you my secrets.
 I could write about the other stuff all day because I am so interested in it, so if you want more info or you have a question and Google can’t help you, then email me and i’ll write to you all about it.